DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- You can make full layout images showing keys as well, by combining with a PKL_eD\ImgBackground image of choice.
 I use the GIMP for that.

 **MAPPINGS**
+* Updated and added several layouts, including locale and script variants.
 * Removed explicit Cut/Copy/Paste keys (in pkl_keypress.ahk); use +{Del} / ^{Ins} / +{Ins} (or as I have used in my Extend mappings, }^{X/C/V ).
 * Made an _eD_Extend.ini file for Extend mappings that were formerly in pkl.ini (or layout.ini).
 The old way should still work though.
 * Made Extend substitutes for Launch_Media/Search/App1/App2, as AHK multimedia launcher keys aren't working in Win 10.